MNCS (Accred), MA, B.Soc.Sc, FdSs Counselling

 Hello and welcome to my Counselling Directory page.
 My name is Louise Taylor and I am based in Mid Ulster in Northern Ireland.
-I have recently been diagnosed with Autism in my forties and am embracing life as an autistic adult and therapist.
-This diagnosis has been life changing, life affirming and has brought me immense peace and relief.
-It has also changed the way I work with clients.
+I have recently been diagnosed with Autism in my forties and am embracing life as an autistic adult and neurodivergent therapist, consultant and coach.
+This diagnosis and my subsequent career progression has been life-changing, life-affirming and has brought me immense peace, relief and fulfilment.

-In my career (pre diagnosis) I worked with many neurologically diverse adults and children and have a real affinity with this section of society through my lived experiences and through my professional history.
-These experiences and this knowledge means that I will only be accepting referrals for one to one work with those who identify as neurodivergent (eg, ASD, ADHD, ADD, Dyslexia, Dyspraxia etc).
+In my career (pre-diagnosis) I worked with many neurologically diverse adults and children and have a real affinity with this section of society through my lived experiences and my professional history.
+These experiences and this knowledge means that I generally only accept referrals for one to one work with people who identify as neurodivergent (eg, ASD, ADHD, ADD, Dyslexia, Dyspraxia etc).
 I believe I am best suited to this client group and am best equipped to help them with issues and concerns relating to their conditions.

-I believe my honesty, my integrity, my intellect and my passion help my clients to accept their flaws, take responsibility for their actions and to create meaningful and successful lives.
+I believe my honesty, my integrity, my intellect and my passion help my clients to accept their flaws, take responsibility for their actions and create meaningful and successful lives.
 A life where they are free to be themselves fully and where they take steps to reach their potential.
+My background is a mixture of several disciplines but my preferred approach would be largely informed by psychoanalysis and psychosynthesis (spiritual psychoanalysis) and be informed by future-focused, trauma-informed and compassion led principles.
 This is what I have to offer and this way of working is productive and helpful for some people, but will not suit all.
-This means I am selective about clients and will only work with those who are suited to my style and how I work, which is in an unconventional and largely intuitive style.

-I am a qualified Integrative Counsellor, Life Coach and Workshop Facilitator.
-I have been teaching, facilitating and running workshops since 1999.
-I believe that my skills and approach as a Life Coach and Counsellor mean that I offer a rather unique counselling experience.
-I am currently doing a PhD in Nature and Mental Health and enjoy working with people in natural settings.
-I have been doing a podcast with another counsellor for three years called Therapy Geeks which is promoting an upbeat, casual and informative approach to counselling and therapy.
-I am currently a blogger for Psychology Today, reflecting on my experiences as a Neurodivergent Therapist.
-I am also the founder/ co-founder of two organisations promoting ecological health, emotional, mental and spiritual health and promoting the rights and needs of both children and the natural world: the organisations are Third Eye Training and Mind Our Kids.
+I am currently doing a PhD in Nature and Mental Health and enjoy working with people in natural settings and I am a proud advocate of ecotherapy and ecopsychology.
+I have also been doing a podcast with another counsellor for four years called Therapy Geeks which is promoting an upbeat, casual and informative approach to counselling and therapy.
+I am currently a blogger for Psychology Today, reflecting on my experiences as a neurodivergent therapist and sharing my views on neurodiversity and most recently women and autism.
+I am also the co-founder of two organisations promoting ecological health, emotional, mental and spiritual health and promoting the rights and needs of both children and the natural world: the organisations are Eco-Wise and Mind Our Kids.
+We are currently designing Nature Connection and Neurodiversity focused programmes for children and adults.

-I am currently designing Nature Connection and Rewilding programmes for children and adults and am more than happy to discuss how these work and how they benefit people.
-Please get in touch if you would like bespoke nature therapy programmes designed for your school, community group or organisation.
+Please get in touch if you would like bespoke programmes to be designed for your school, community group or organisation.
 I work best when collaborating with agencies and designing training, sessions and courses which suit the specific needs of their client group and align with the ethos and guiding principles of their organisation.
+I am more than happy to answer any questions or queries you have.

 Training, qualifications & experience